Local models

 ## Recommended Workflow

-This workflows should be done step-by-step so that you can iterate on your changes and any possible problems.
+This workflow should be done step-by-step so that you can iterate on your changes and any possible problems.

 1. Analyze the codebase by finding and reading relevant files